Dateline: Kuala Lumpur, Malaysia

 Unlike my preferred gold bullion coins, gold jewelry commands a high premium over the spot price.
 But that is a price many Indians and others worried about confiscated gold have been willing to pay.

 Of course, importing gold jewelry into India comes with its own issues, but it also comes with more built-in plausible deniability than bringing in a tube of gold coins.

 Unfortunately, this phenomenon is not just happening in India.
 One of my contacts in the retail gold business in Canada claims they are selling a lot of gold jewelry to customers around the world who are worried they will have to smuggle their own gold OUT of where they currently live.

 Such risks should not be taken lightly.

-While it is an easy cop-out to point and say that India is some outlier, the reality is that even financial mavens like Bloomberg have suggested that more countries should follow India’s lead and shore up their messy books with huge tariffs and outright confiscation of precious metals.
+While it is an easy cop-out to point to say that India is some outlier, the reality is that even financial mavens like Bloomberg have suggested that more countries should follow India’s lead and shore up their messy books with huge tariffs and outright confiscated gold and precious metals.